Skip to main content

 Anthocyanins and Reduced Blood Cholesterol

-• Studied populations: mixed, including healthy adults and those with cardiometabolic diseases or mild cognitive impairment
+• Studied populations: mixed healthy and cardiometabolic populations, including older adults (60-80 years) with mild cognitive impairment or cardiometabolic disorders

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 One meta-analysis showed high heterogeneity (I² = 86.9%), indicating inconsistent effects across trials.
-The only RCT (99 participants) found a neutral effect, contrasting with the meta-analytic benefit, and may reflect differences in population or dosing (320 mg/day in the RCT vs. unspecified in the meta-analysis).
+The most recent RCT (2026) found no significant effect, which may temper earlier positive findings.

 Doses used in studies